hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

     - number of new jobs are less than jobs lost

 -  in homes
+    - advantages
         - microcontrolled devices can be used to do small tasks, saving time
+        - more secure
             - burglar alarms can be used
+            - smart home appliances
+        - smart fridges
+            - analyze food constituents
+            - can encourage a healthy life-style
+        - can turn on remotely
+        - can schedule
+        - rather than controlling/setting-up the control devices
+        - saving time
+            - for greater social interaction
+    - disadvantages
         - can lead to people becoming lazy
         - loss of household skills (due to use of microcontrolled devices)
+        - expensive equipment
+        - difficult to repair
+        - subjectable to hackers
+            - can spy
+            - change systems for their advantages
+                - disable alrarms to enable burglary

 - traffic lights
     - fewer traffic jam than manually controlled